BrightspaceUI/labs/src/components/accessibility-disability-simulator/README.md

 # d2l-labs-accessibility-disability-simulator

-A wrapper component that can be used to simulated different forms of disabilities to the content it's wrapped around.
+A wrapper component that can be used to simulate how users with different forms of disabilities would experience the content it's wrapped around.

 ## Usage